 Six scripts made it to the finalist position.
-As finalists, they are offered a 10-minute live reading of an excerpt from each script, read by actors, thus offering the writer the opportunity to hear their script out loud.
-Five out of the six finalist scripts will be read, as the writer of the sixth one is unable to be present.
+As finalists, they are offered a 10-minute live reading of an excerpt from each script, read by actors, thus offering the screenwriters the opportunity to hear their words out loud.

 Directed by: Jillie Simon